 Brava for those of you who have, it’s the mother!

-If you didn’t get it the Indian woman who told the story also said she didn’t get it and her mother is a surgeon.
-The only person I’ve told that actually gets it right is my darling husband, so don’t worry sisters if you didn’t, or perhaps do worry.
+The Indian woman who told the story said she didn’t get it and her mother is a surgeon!
 This is the depth of the grooves that tell us we are not as grand or as beautiful or as educated or as whatever as we actually are.

 Naomi Klein, another super cool woman just about to turn 50, writer and social justice activist unites people.
 She can see a clean new era of fresh air, creativity, and prosperity for absolutely everyone.
 She sees people learning to listen to themselves, one another and the planet, and she sees it across all ages and demographics.